-84. Under what circumstances do the RAs perceive that an RA audit may still be required?
+80. Under what circumstances the AO audit may be considered not sufficient and RAs may perceive that an RA inspection is still required?

-Additional RA audits may be required if:
+A RA inspection may be required if:

-- An MDSAP audit report failed to provide evidence required to support market authorization decisions. - An audit reveals public health safety concerns or fraudulent activity. - Combination product device manufacturers may still require RA audits/inspections.
-See question 44 of the MDSAP Q&A document for additional quidance on combination products.
+- An MDSAP audit report failed to provide evidence required to support market authorization decisions. - An audit reveals public health safety concerns or fraudulent activity.

+- Combination product device manufacturers may still require RA audits/inspections.
+See question #44 of the MDSAP Q&A document for additional guidance on combination products. - Some situations when the manufacturer is currently subject to regulatory action (see question #57)